Hirvensaloa/rehti-mmorpg/assets/README.md

 3. **Create the object drawings**

-For each area, there needs to be another drawing that shows where all the objects are and what are their rotations.
+For each area, there needs to be another drawing that shows where all the objects are and what their rotations are.
 Again we use RGB-channels.

 |   Field   | Value |         Notes         |
 | :-------: | :---: | :-------------------: |